Koenighain27/Post-Install-Config/README.md

 <h2>Configuration Steps</h2>

-Now, that we've installed osTicket and we're ready to do some post-installation.
+Now that we've installed osTicket, we're ready to do some post-installation!
 First, we're going to create a new role.
 On the admin panel, go to Agents->Roles-> add new role.
 For this role, check all the permissions.
 Next, add a department and name it "System Administrators".
 <p>
 <img src="https://imgur.com/DnKOZL6.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>